leviathanbadger/cc-web-components/PROJECT-PLAN.md

 vanilla custom elements require, and it makes it easy to define a component’s template in a concise way.
 Each Lit element is still a true custom element under the hood (so it works anywhere), but Lit’s ergonomics (like its template literal HTML syntax and reactive properties) will help us build complex components faster.
-For this project, using Lit could be very beneficial, since our components might need to render dynamic content and update the UI in response to user interactions (for example, updating the displayed number while dragging).
+For this project, using Lit will be very beneficial, and we have committed to it, since our components might need to render dynamic content and update the UI in response to user interactions (for example, updating the displayed number while dragging).
 With Lit, we can define the component’s HTML structure in the `render()` method and let Lit handle re-rendering when properties change, rather than manually manipulating the DOM.
 Lit also supports scoped CSS by letting us define styles that apply inside the shadow DOM of the component.
-Given that performance is a goal, it’s worth noting that Lit is designed to be fast and lightweight; it adds minimal overhead.
-That said, incorporating Lit means introducing a dependency (the Lit library itself) and adhering to its patterns.
-It’s a trade-off between convenience and adding an extra layer on top of raw Web Components.
-If the project aims to maximize learning of the low-level Web Component APIs, we might implement components “by hand.”
-But if productivity and maintainability are priorities, Lit is a strong candidate to include.
-In summary, Lit provides a modern, efficient way to create Web Components with reactive state and templating, which aligns with our needs for building a polished component library.
+Given that performance is a goal, it's worth noting that Lit is designed to be fast and lightweight, adding minimal overhead.
+We have decided to use Lit for this project to prioritize productivity and maintainability.
+Lit provides a modern, efficient way to create Web Components with reactive state and templating, which aligns with our needs for building a polished component library.

 ### Rust and WebAssembly